maialeelemos/maialeelemos.github.io/projects/proj-5.md

 {% include singleimage.html url="" image="projects/proj-5/2018-02-01-electric-fan.jpg" %}

 ## Antique Fan
-Materials: grpahite pencils (2B, 4B, 6B), ruler, Strathmore paper
+Materials: graphite pencils (2B, 4B, 6B), ruler, Strathmore paper

 Size of Work: 18x24 inches

 This is a graphite still life drawing that took me 17 hours to complete.
 I sought to improve my shading and textures by using varying techniques of hatching, crosshatching, stippling, and blending to achieve a more realistic look.

 ## Amaryllis, Daffodil, and Gardenia
-Materials: Van Goph watercolors, brushes, hot-pressed paper, Faber-Castell colored pencils, Pigma micron liner Size of Work: 9x12 inches
+Materials: Van Goph watercolors, brushes, hot-pressed paper, Faber-Castell colored pencils, Pigma micron liner

+Size of Work: 9x12 inches each

 Gardenia, Daffodil, and Amaryllis is a series of portraits of strong women.
 I pushed myself out of my comfort zone by combining multiple mediums in one piece (colored pencil, watercolor, and ink).